Tips on How to Add More Fruits and Vegetables Daily - The Women's Inner Circle

 This is probably the number #1 question people ask about.
 The recommended number of servings daily for fruits and vegetables is—

 • 3 or more FRUIT servings per day.
-A serving is = 1/2 cup sliced or chopped fruit, and a whole fruit= approx. the size of a tennis ball or an average size fist
+A serving is = 1/2 cup sliced or chopped fruit, and a whole fruit= approx. the size of a tennis ball

 • 4-5 plus VEGETABLE servings per day.
 A serving is = 1/2 cup cooked and 1cup raw